BUNDLE PRICING

 Definition

 Bundle pricing involves selling multiple products or services as a package at a total price lower than the sum of their individual prices.
-It is a powerful tool for increasing the average order value, moving slow-moving inventory, and enhancing perceived value.
-There are two types of bundles: pure bundles (available only as a package) and mixed bundles (products also sold individually).
+It is a powerful tool for increasing the average order value, moving slow-moving items, and enhancing perceived value.

 • Increasing the average order value: A bundle encourages customers to buy more than they planned by highlighting the savings they’ll enjoy.